kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 - role: worker
 ```

+### Configure kind to use a proxy
+If you are running kind in an environment that requires a proxy to connect outside you may need to use it.

+You can configure kind to use a proxy using the environment variables (uppercase takes precedence):

+* HTTP_PROXY or http_proxy
+* HTTPS_PROXY or https_proxy
+* NO_PROXY or no_proxy

+**Note**: If you set a proxy it would be used for all the connections requests.
+It's important that you define what addresses doesn't need to be proxied with the NO_PROXY variable, typically you should avoid to proxy your docker network range `NO_PROXY=172.17.0.0/16`

 ### Exporting Cluster Logs
 kind has the ability to export all kind related logs for you to explore.
 To export all logs from the default cluster (context name `kind`):